shubhamjindal250/retail_inventory_data_analysis/README.md

 This project delivers a complete end-to-end Power BI analysis of a Retail Inventory & Shipment dataset.
 It covers data cleaning, transformation, modeling, DAX calculations, and the creation of an interactive dashboard that provides insights into warehouse performance, shipment modes, customer satisfaction, product importance, and delivery efficiency.

-The objective of this project is to help understand operational patterns, identify delay drivers, optimize warehouse processes, and support decision-making related to logistics and inventory management.
+The objective is to help understand operational patterns, identify delay drivers, optimize warehouse processes, and support logistics-driven decision-making.

 🧹 Data Cleaning & Preparation (Power Query)

-Before building the dashboard, the dataset required significant preparation.
-Key steps included:
+Before analysis, the dataset required structured cleaning.
+Key steps:

-Fixing incorrect data types (Whole Number, Text, Currency).
+Correcting data types (Number, Text, Currency).

-Removing blanks, invalid entries, or irrelevant rows.
+Removing blanks, invalid, or duplicate rows.

-Standardizing Product Importance, Shipment Mode, and Warehouse Block fields.
+Standardizing fields (Warehouse Block, Shipment Mode, Product Importance).

-Extracting clean numerical columns for aggregation.
+Extracting clean fields for aggregation.

-Creating consistent structure for delivery analysis and performance comparison.
+Building a clean semantic model for reporting.

 🧮 DAX Measures Used

-Several DAX measures were created to calculate KPIs and support advanced insights:
+Essential DAX measures used in the dashboard:

 Total Revenue